Average Start a Bar Price in Syracuse

 For Syracuse households earning a median of $35K per year, start a bar is relatively affordable compared to what households in pricier markets face.
 At $86,092 to $665,253, this smaller city costs considerably less here than in most US cities, with prices 22% below the benchmark.

 Syracuse sits within a housing market that mostly tracks national trends, with surprises in specific neighborhoods.
 Snow removal, ice dam prevention, and storm damage are annual line items that don't exist in sunnier markets.
 Meanwhile, dense, walkable neighborhoods where you'll trade square footage for access to everything.
-For start a bar specifically, the local market reflects a balanced labor pool where you'll find competitive quotes if you shop around.
+For start a bar specifically, the local market reflects a balanced labor pool where you'll find competitive pricing if you compare options.

 What Matters Most